ModernAdmiral/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  - its a a framework that works with Node JS
+  - it has built in middleware and routing support

 - [ ] Describe Middleware?

+  - middleware is a function that a request passes through before going through the final promise. used for filtering.validation purposes typically

 - [ ] Describe a Resource?

+  - information received from the endpoints themselves

 - [ ] What can the API return to help clients know if a request was successful?

+  - status codes, successful codes include 200 and 201

 - [ ] How can we partition our application into sub-applications?

+  we can split different paths into different routes using built in routing in express

 ## Minimum Viable Product